rlishtaba/markov_text_generator/README.md

 # MarkovTextGenerator

-This is simple implementation of the probability distribution based on the current state and not on the sequence of events that is preceded it.
+Simple implementation of the probability distribution based on the current state and not on the sequence of events that is preceded it.

 ## Installation